Antimicrobial resistance

-Antimicrobial resistance is a major issue for both human and animal health.
-The emergence and spread of bacterial strains that are resistant to antibiotics call into question the efficacy of these treatments.
-Preserving their efficacy is therefore a genuine public health challenge, requiring an integrated approach according to the One Health concept covering both humans and animals.
+Antimicrobial resistance is a major issue for human, animal and plant health.
+The emergence and spread of bacteria, viruses, parasites and fungi that are resistant to antimicrobials are calling the efficacy of these treatments into question.
+Preserving this efficacy is therefore a genuine public health challenge, requiring an integrated approach according to the One Health concept.

 What is antimicrobial resistance?